IntelligentSoftwareSystems/Galois/README.md

 Highlights include:
-- Parallel *for_each* loop that handles dependencies between iterations, as well as *do_all* loop for simple parallelism.
+- Parallel *for_each* loop that handles dependencies between iterations, as well as dynamic work creation, and, a *do_all* loop for simple parallelism.
 Both provide load balancing and excellent scalability on multi-socket systems
 - A concurrent graph library designed for graph analytics algorithms as well as other domains such as irregular meshes.